-- 8.1 The entity shall have systems in place to ensure that eligible grandfathered material declarations are only issued for material refined before 1 January 2012. - 8.2 If the refining date does not appear as a permanent part of the item of eligible grandfathered material, the entity shall ensure it obtains and maintains documented evidence of the year the item was produced or minted based on records matched to a serial number or refiner's mark stamped on the item or to some other permanent mark or physical characteristic.
+- The entity shall have systems in place to ensure that eligible grandfathered material declarations are only issued for material refined before 1 January 2012 for gold/PGM and 1 January 2018 for silver. - 8.2 If the refining date does not appear as a permanent part of the item of eligible grandfathered material, the entity shall ensure it obtains and maintains documented evidence of the year the item was produced or minted based on records matched to a serial number or refiner's mark stamped on the item or to some other permanent mark or physical characteristic.